What to expect at Camp F.U.S.E!

 Meals and Food Service Practices

 Meals are pre-packaged and are offered to every child.
 We will encourage your child to try new foods and use the sharing table to place unopened items on.
 Breakfast will always be a cold meal and is served from 8am to 8:30 am.
 Your child must arrive before 8:30 to eat breakfast.
-Lunch is served from 1:00 - 1:30 in shifts and will consist of two cold meals and two hot meals each week.
+Lunch is served in shifts from from 12:00 - 1:30 and will consist of two cold meals and two hot meals each week.
 Your child is able to bring their own lunch however; they cannot bring in any soda, chips, snack cakes or candy.
 We want to maintain a neutral environment and encourage healthy eating habits.

 Discipline and Guidance Practices